 What Are Insulin Pumps?

 Insulin is an important hormone that converts sugar from carbohydrates into energy.
-People who suffer from type 1 diabetes are not able to produce enough insulin on their own and often require insulin therapy to control their blood sugar levels.
+People who suffer from type 1 diabetes cannot produce enough insulin on their own and often require insulin therapy to control their blood sugar levels.
 Insulin therapy can come in the form of either insulin injections or an insulin pump.

-Insulin pumps are small, computerized devices that mimic the way the human pancreas works by delivering small doses of short-acting insulin continuously.
-The pumps are about the size of a smartphone and are designed to be worn on the outside of your body.
-The pump contains an insulin cartridge connected to a reservoir system which is attached to a long tube connected to a thin cannula.
+Insulin pumps are small, computerized devices that mimic how the human pancreas works by continuously delivering small doses of short-acting insulin.
+The pumps are about the size of a smartphone and are designed to be worn outside your body.
+The pump contains an insulin cartridge connected to a reservoir system attached to a long tube connected to a thin cannula.
 The cannula at the end of the tube is placed into the layer of fat around the user’s stomach area.

 Medtronic MiniMed Insulin Pump a Blessing for Many

 Medtronic is the largest medical device company in the world.
 Its Minimed Insulin Pump was the most popular and widely used of all traditional insulin pump devices on the market for diabetics.
-When it was first released, the MiniMed Insulin Pump was the first device that could track and monitor user blood sugar levels and deliver insulin on an as-needed basis for diabetes.
+When it was first released, the MiniMed Insulin Pump was the first device to track and monitor user blood sugar levels and deliver insulin on an as-needed basis for diabetes.
 This state-of-the-art capability led Medtronic to describe the MiniMed as an “artificial pancreas.”
+It featured:

 Our Medtronic MiniMed lawyers began following these potential lawsuits three years ago in 2019.
 The first sign of trouble with the MiniMed Insulin Pumps came in November 2019 when Medtronic sent out alert letters to all registered MiniMed users.
 The letter warned of a potential problem with the pump.